digidubae/mysql-cloner/README.md

 ```

 ### Upload the local MySQL database to another destination
-⚠️ This is the only command which can do damage if you don't know what you're doing.
+⚠️ This command can do damage if you don't know what you're doing.

 Only use if you intend to upload the current local MySQL database in it's current state to another database destination.
 Bad things can happen if you upload the wrong database to a production server.

+This command will explicitly ask you for the local database name to upload AND the remote MySql connection string as a safety measure.

 ```sh
 npm run upload-local-db